 In extreme cases, it can interrupt your breathing for up to 40 seconds when you are sleeping.
 This interruption in breathing while you are sleeping is called “Sleep Apnea” in medical terms.

 So, to stop snoring, we need to figure out a way to prevent our throat and mouth muscles from getting relaxed when we sleep.
-That’s where these stop snoring exercises come into.
+That’s where these exercises come in and help us to stop snoring.

 These exercises are designed to stop your throat muscles from getting relaxed when you are sleeping.
 Regularly performing these exercises will eventually help you to get rid of snoring completely.